chris-briddock/ChristopherBriddock.JwtTokens/README.md

 This can be installed as a NuGet package [here](https://www.nuget.org/packages/ChristopherBriddock.AspNetCore.Extensions/) Or you can download or fork this and customize to your liking.

+## Testing

+This library has been designed to be testable, and unit tests can be written using xUnit and Moq

+To run the existing unit tests use 'dotnet test'
 ## Usage

 ### Adding JWT Middleware to ASP.NET Core Pipeline